hodlfish/terra-dashboard/README.md

 Telegram - https://t.me/terradashboard

 # Development Guide
-## Installation
+## Install
 Node and NPM are required to build and run this project.
-The following versions are currently being used...
+The following versions are currently being used indevelopment...

 `Node: v14.15.4, NPM: 6.14.10`